Frequently Asked Questions

 Until a student is ready to complete the master’s thesis, the advising relationship may be changed.
 Once the thesis is solidified, then the student’s advisor becomes the Chair of the thesis committee.

-Transparency is key to good collaborative relationships, so students are expected to be clear with each research lab about which lab is their primary focus and which lab is their secondary focus in terms of volunteered time.
+When collaborations happen, transparency is key to good relationships, so students are expected to be clear with each research lab about which lab is their primary focus and which lab is their secondary focus in terms of volunteered time.

 Participation in a research lab is mandatory.
 Even while graduate courses in statistics and research methods provide students with valuable information, psychological science is best experienced in the act of doing it.
 Because we train students to eventually become independent researchers at a Ph.D.-granting institution or in the private sector (e.g., survey design companies, data analysis for social media websites), it is imperative that students have as much hands-on experience as possible designing studies, collecting data, and performing statistical analysis so that they know how to translate the conceptual knowledge that they have obtained through coursework into scientific inquiry.

 Yes.
-The Psychology Department encourages all undergraduate psychology students to serve as research participants, and many courses have a research participation requirement or offer extra credit for research participation.
+The Psychology Department at SFSU encourages all undergraduate psychology students to serve as research participants, and many courses have a research participation requirement or offer extra credit for research participation.

 Limited funds are available to pay research assistants; most students volunteer their time in exchange for the invaluable knowledge provided by the experience.